callstack/react-native-builder-bob/README.md

 ["aar", { "reverseJetify": true }]
 ```

+## FAQ

+### How do I add a react-native library containing native code as a dependency in my library?

+If your library depends on another react-native library containing native code, you should do the following:

+- Add the native library to `peerDependencies`: This makes sure that there are no conflicts between the version you have specified and the version user has installed (in case they also want to use that library).
+By deferring the installation to the user, it also makes sure the package manager installs it in correct location and that autolinking can work properly.
+- Add the native library to `devDependencies`: This makes sure that you can use it for tests, and there are no other errors such as type errors due to the missing module.
+- Add the native library to `dependencies` under `example`: This is equivalent to the consumer of the library installing the dependency, and is needed so that this module is also available to the example app.

 ## Development workflow

 To get started with the project, run `yarn` in the root directory to install the required dependencies.